 A final resolution could be years away.
 But in the meantime, both sides will be closely watching to see if the Pittsburgh award influences strategy or settlement positions in the wave of upcoming talc trials across the country.

-Talc Litigation Forecast for 2025 and Beyond
+Talc Litigation Outlook for 2025 and Beyond

 Several high-stakes talc cases are set to go before juries this year, including bellwether trials in California and South Carolina federal courts.